The Wonderful Country (film): Production

 Robert Parrish went to Tom Lea and asked if he [Parrish] could direct it.
 The only money that Lea received from the picture was for his role as the barber.

 The motion picture was filmed in the state of Durango.
 Parrish and Lea first asked Henry Fonda, then Gregory Peck to take the starring role.
-But, Mitchum really wanted to do the film, and after Fonda and Peck said no, Mitchum took over production.
+After Fonda and Peck declined, Mitchum, who was eager to do the film, took the lead.

 During filming in Durango, Mitchum and his stunt double Chuck Roberson decided to have a few drinks at a local cantina.
 They witnessed two Mexicans get into a violent confrontation in which one drew a pistol and fired a shot into the other's face.
 After running outside momentarily, the wounded man came back into the bar and dropped dead.
 The incident shook up Mitchum so badly it convinced him to keep his drinking to the hotel and its vicinity.

 Reception

 The film was not well received at the box office and by some critics, but other critics considered it beautifully filmed by cinematographers Floyd Crosby and Alex Phillips.

 A rave review in The New York Times appeared on November 5, 1959, with critic Howard Thompson referring to Mitchum as "ideally cast" and writing: "This is a superior, intelligent film on nearly every count ... beautifully paced by Robert Parrish's direction and magnificently evocative of the locale where it was made, this Chester Erskine production is consistently rewarding."

 Upon its release, TIME said about it: "But the result is just a crying Shane.
 All that is truly dramatic is the wonderful country itself" and about Mitchum's performance: "...he sounds like an Aztec exchange student after six terms at C.C.N.Y.".
 "The rest of the plot is as snarled as a ball of tumbleweed." and; "...a western that is more woolly than wild".

 Upon its 1961 release in Cuba, it set off an ideological fury due to "two Mexican bandits who were named the Castro brothers".

 As Roger Fristoe notes, recent critics regard the film more highly than critics writing more than fifty years ago.
-Dennis Schwartz wrote in 2009 that the film is "A wonderfully rich western that ambitiously covers many familiar themes and does a good job in developing the main character and his knotty personality."
+Dennis Schwartz wrote in 2019 that the film is "A wonderfully rich western that ambitiously covers many familiar themes and does a good job in developing the main character and his knotty personality."